stoplightio/spectral/README.md

 ## Thanks :)

 - [Phil Sturgeon](https://github.com/philsturgeon) for collaboration and creating Speccy
-- [Mike Ralphson](https://github.com/MikeRalphson) for kicking off the Spectral CLI
+- [Mike Ralphson](https://github.com/MikeRalphson) for kicking off the Spectral CLI and contributions to Speccy

 ## Support